mroman42/mikrokosmos/paper/paper.md

 typed and untyped lambda-calculus.
 The same expressions can be used to define untyped and typed terms.
-This helps highlighting the differences between the two, and avoids the added complexity of two different sintaxes.
+This helps highlighting the differences between the two, and avoids the added complexity of two different syntaxes.
 Moreover, the syntax is heavily inspired by Haskell so that it facilitates transferring the ideas to a fully-fledged functional programming.
 Mikrokosmos comes also bundled with a self-documenting standard library of common lambda-calculus